Guhndahb/fort_calc/README.md

 - timestamp: optional unless you use --exclude-range; parsing format %Y%m%d%H%M%S (as string or numeric convertible to that string form)
 - ignore: "TRUE"/"FALSE" (case-insensitive); TRUE rows are dropped

-Note: Column headers can be remapped via CLI
+Note: Column headers can be remapped via CLI.
+Alternatively, sor# and runticks may be selected by zero-based column index using the CLI flags --col-sor INT and --col-ticks INT (these override header-based remapping).

 ## How it works